-Worldwide, more than 500,000 children die every year from diarrheal diseases, and pathogenic strains of E. Coli are among the most common causes, according to the World Health Organizations.
+Worldwide, more than 500,000 children die every year from diarrheal diseases, and pathogenic strains of E. Coli are among the most common causes, according to the World Health Organization.
 But treating these infections can be tricky.
 Using antibiotics to treat a person with EHEC, for example, can trigger the bacteria to release Shiga toxin, which can lead to a life-threatening infection similar to sepsis.
-That means health care providers need treatments other than antimicrobials to keep these infections in check, Hume said.
+That means healthcare providers need treatments other than antimicrobials to keep these infections in check, Hume said.

 Researchers have long known that pathogenic E. coli injects its host with a variety of proteins, including EspG.
 Until now, however, those interactions have been linked only to other biochemical functions.
 “People had tried to find a link to pedestals before, but they hadn’t found one,” said Hume, whose work focuses on how bacterial pathogens affect the cytoskeletons of host cells.
 The current study was carried out in the lab of Vassilis Koronakis, by Hume in collaboration with Cambridge colleagues Vikash Singh and Anthony Davidson.